 EDI recognizes that delivering quality customer service is not a one size fits all approach.
-Our Customer Outreach Model promotes positive customer experiences by understanding the unique needs of each NIH Institute and Center (IC), and delivering customized service addressing those needs.
+Our Customer Outreach Model promotes positive customer experiences by understanding the unique needs of each NIH Institute and Center (IC) and delivering customized service addressing those needs.
 With this personalized approach, not only does EDI have the opportunity to better understand each of the ICs, but ICs take an active role as well in determining how EDI can best offer our support.

-> EDI Customer Outreach Model: 5 Strategies
+EDI Customer Outreach Model: 5 Strategies

-> - Quarterly Meetings
+- Bi-Annual Meetings

-> - EDI Manager and Liaison Teams
+- EDI Manager

-> - Technical Team
+- Technical Team

 Each IC has a team of technical experts for formal complaints, workforce demographics , and strategic diversity and inclusion.
 Technical experts are highly-skilled subject matter experts who provide our customers a depth of technical assistance in a variety of program specialty areas.
 View our entire team of technical experts.